 - perform a safe self-rescue in different water based situations

 Our children use Southglade and Ken Martin leisure centres for their swimming and are taught by trained instructors at these pools.
 Over the course of a half term the children receive an hour long lesson each week, building up skills and stamina to be able to achieve the end of KS2 objectives.

 Currently 62% are able to swim 25 metres, 62% can use a range of strokes and 25% can perform a self-rescue in different water base situations.

 We predict with recent changes to the year groups accessing swimming that the percentage increase.

 Heathfield is very proud of the emphasis placed on music tuition in school.

-On Mondays, all Year 4 children access the Whole Class Ensemble Tuition for stringed instruments and are learning either the cello, violin or viola.
+All Year 4 children access the Whole Class Ensemble Tuition (WCET) for stringed instruments and are learning either the cello, violin or viola.

-We also offer small group tuition in the viola, cello, violin and guitar for those children in Years 5 and 6 who show a particular strength during the WCET sessions or an interest in learning an instrument at a greater depth.
+We also offer small group tuition in the violin, viola, cello and guitar for those children in Years 5 and 6 who show a particular strength during the WCET sessions or an interest in learning an instrument at a greater depth.